Brie: Nutrition

 A thirty-gram serving of brie contains about 420 kJ of food energy and 8.4 g of fat, of which 5.26 g are saturated fat.
 Brie is a good source of protein; a serving of brie can provide 5±to g of protein.
 Brie contains a good amount of both vitamin B_{12} and vitamin B_{2}.

 Varieties

-There are now many varieties of brie made all over the world, including plain brie, herbed varieties, double and triple brie and versions of brie made with other types of milk.
+There are now many varieties of brie made all over the world, including plain brie, herbed varieties, double- and triple-cream brie, and versions of brie made with other types of milk.
 Indeed, although brie is a French cheese, it is possible to obtain Somerset and Wisconsin brie.
 The French government officially certifies only two types of brie, brie de Meaux and brie de Melun.
-Some varieties of brie cheese are smoked.
+Some varieties of brie are smoked.

 Brie de Meaux

 Brie de Meaux is an unpasteurized round cheese with a diameter of 36–37 cm, and a weight of about 2.8 kg.
 Manufactured in the town of Meaux in the Brie region of northern France since the 8th century, it was originally known as the "Queen's cheese", or, after the French Revolution, the "queen of cheeses", and was eaten by all social classes.
 It was granted the protection of Appellation d'origine contrôlée (AOC) status in 1980.
 It is produced primarily in the eastern part of the Parisian basin.